 SUSPECT means serious level of concern about the possibility of child maltreatment but not proof of it.

-If an alerting feature or considering child maltreatment prompts you to suspect child maltreatment then refer the child or young person to children's social care, following Local Safeguarding Children Board procedures.
+If an alerting feature or considering child maltreatment prompts you to suspect child maltreatment then refer the child or young person to children's social care, following Local Safeguarding Children Partnership procedures.

 EXCLUDE child maltreatment

 EXCLUDE child maltreatment if a suitable explanation is found for the alerting feature.
 This may be the decision after discussion of the case with a more experienced colleague or gathering collateral information as part of considering child maltreatment.